pari21/Beer_data_analysis/README.md

 4. If you were to recommend 3 beers to your friends based on this data which ones will you recommend?
 5. Which Beer style seems to be the favorite based on reviews written by users?
 6. How does written review compare to overall review score for the beer styles?
 7. How do find similar beer drinkers by using written reviews only?

+### Instructions to run and reproduce the result1.

+1. Install following packages other than usual pandas,numpy, sklearn etc pip install sentence-transformer pip install nltk
+2. Download ipynb from the link.
+3. Run it on kaggle/or local jupyter notebook tool.
+Ensure machine atleast have 16gb of ram.